AndyFul/Hard_Configurator/README.md

 Hard_Configurator.
 ConfigureDefender ver.
 1.0.1.1 was considered as a hack-tool by Microsoft, because it had an option to disable
 Windows Defender real-time protection.
 The corrected version of Hard_Configurator has been analyzed and accepted by Microsoft.

-.
 PROGRAM DESCRIPTION.

 GUI to manage Software Restriction Policies (SRP) and harden Windows Home editions (Windows Vista at least).
-The most comprehensive information about Hard_Configurator is available on https://hard-configurator.com/, thank to cooperative work of some Malwaretips members.
+The most comprehensive information about Hard_Configurator (including the manual, FAQ, articles about SRP, etc.), is available on https://hard-configurator.com/, thanks to the cooperative work of my friends from Malwaretips forum.
+There is also an informative Malwaretips thread about Hard_Configurator: https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/
 .

 This program can configure Windows built-in security to harden the system.
 When you close Hard_Configurator it closes all its processes.
 The real-time protection comes from the reconfigured Windows settings.